isomerpages/moe-deyisec/_about-us/Our School/School Rules and Regulation.md

 **(b) Behaviour During Curriculum Time**
 * Students are expected to be attentive and on task during lessons.
 * Students are responsible for their personal belongings (e.g: wallets, mobile phone, personal laptops and personal learning devices) at all times.
-* _Healthy_ snacks should be consumed in class only during the snack break from 0950 – 1000 or 1230 – 1240 hrs daily.
+* _Healthy_ snacks should be consumed <u>in</u> class only during the snack break from 0950 – 1000 or 1230 – 1240 hrs daily.
 * Movement to and from classrooms should be brisk and orderly.
 Students should move in two neat files _quietly_.
 * Only the teacher taking the class may grant students permission to leave the class.
 * Students who leave the classroom must wear the Permission Pass issued by the subject teacher.